-- 10. Dress code: Professionalism with respect to dressing is encouraged throughout the course.
-It is each student's responsibility to have appropriate attire during all class assignments and learning activities. - 11.
-Course location: This course is offered at College of Physiotherapy, Pravara Institute of Medical Sciences, Loni, Taluka: Rahata, District: Ahmednagar 413 736, Maharashtra, India. - 12.
-Total intake of students: The total intake of students will be hundred per academic year in Pravara Institute of Medical Sciences, Deemed University, Loni. - 13.
+- 10. Communication: Communicates and educates the individual's family, community, and other professionals about positive health, prevention, wellness, and rehabilitation. - 11.
+Physiotherapy Patient evaluation & management: Coursework will skill the graduate's physical/functional diagnosis, treatment planning, management, administration of physiotherapy treatment and for patient support - 12.
+Life-long Learning: The graduate will demonstrate lifelong commitment to learning and professional development. - 11.
+Dress code: Professionalism with respect to dressing is encouraged throughout the course.
+It is each student's responsibility to have appropriate attire during all class assignments and learning activities. - 12.
+Course location: This course is offered at College of Physiotherapy, Pravara Institute of Medical Sciences, Loni, Taluka: Rahata, District: Ahmednagar 413 736, Maharashtra, India. - 13.
+Total intake of students: The total intake of students will be hundred per academic year in Pravara Institute of Medical Sciences, Deemed University, Loni. - 14.
 Course fee structure: The tuition fee and other fee structure will be as per the notifications by Pravara Institute of Medical Sciences, Deemed University given from time to time.
 The fee structure is different for resident Indians, non-resident Indian and foreign students

-14. Framework of the curriculum
+15. Framework of the curriculum